My goal is to be your ultimate resource and guide to get married in a meaningful way, and artistically capture the moments you'll cherish forever.

+One of the top destinations for couples to get married in Washington State is Olympic National Park!
 Spanning across Washington’s Olympic Peninsula, Olympic National Park covers a huge variety of ecosystems.
-With dramatic peaks, serene lakes, rocky beaches, and even a temperate rainforest, an Olympic National Park Elopement is perfect for any couple who’s looking for a wedding on the adventurous side!
+With dramatic peaks, serene lakes, rocky beaches, and even a temperate rainforest, an Olympic National Park Elopement or Wedding is perfect for any couple who’s looking for a wedding on the adventurous side!

 Here’s what you’ll find in this Olympic National Park elopement guide:

-Elopements in National Parks tend to max out at 20 guests (dependent on National Park Service rules and regulations), otherwise you might need to look into a private wedding venue.
+Elopements in National Parks tend to max out at 20-30 guests (dependent on National Park Service rules and regulations), otherwise you might need to look into a private wedding venue.
+Keep in mind, the more guests you have, the more expensive & complicated planning can become!

 Because most people want to avoid the rainy season, summer is very popular in Olympic National Park, so the best way to avoid them is to elope in the off season!
-Though it’s likely to rain, the biggest advantage is that there will be much fewer people around – and the rain can actually make the greenery look even more lush.
+Though rain is possible, the biggest advantage is that there will be much fewer people around – and the rain can actually make the greenery look even more lush.
 In spring and fall, the rain is usually a light drizzle, so if you don’t mind cooler temperatures or the PNW mood, it can be a great time to elope and get some privacy.

 Now that you have a better idea of what months are the best for your elopement, it’s time to pick the date.
-At this point, a lot of couples have a few different dates that could work, and they inquire with their potential photographer(s).
-Your adventurous wedding and elopement photographer plays an important role in your day, so it makes sense that couples want to make sure they’re booking the right one.
+At this point, you probably have a few dates or a time of year in mind!
+If you have your date set, then you can move on in the process.

 In Olympic National Park, you can see mountains, forests, and beaches – all within a few hours of each other!
 There are countless amazing places to tie the knot, and as an Olympic National Park elopement photographer, I’m all about helping couples find the right one.
 I create a custom location list for every couple, with lesser known spots tailored to your needs and your vision for the day!